-When Bayer Leverkusen's defensive, tactical masterpiece nullified Bayern Munich's attack
+Remembering when Bayer Leverkusen's defensive, tactical masterpiece nullified Bayern Munich's attack

 “Against Bayern, you have to be strong defensively”, said Alonso after the game.
 “We did a great job; we were disciplined and compact.
 We didn’t give them anything”.
-It is impossible to disagree with that analysis – the way Leverkusen neutralised the record champions is almost unprecedented.
+It is impossible to disagree with that analysis – the way Leverkusen neutralised the record champions was almost unprecedented.
 Explaining his side’s approach, Alonso added, “Even though we wanted to dominate, on occasion we needed to wait and defend compactly.”

 Watch: How Leverkusen beat Bayern - analysis